 - Most sets come with multiple interchangeable blades suited for different jobs

 - Takes quite a bit of practice to get it down

 - More expensive in the long run

-- Without tons of precision, torn slices are a common result
+- Torn slices are a common result (steady hands required)

 All of that being said, it boils down to personal preference.
 Some professionals rely on electric slicers, some manual.
 At the end of the day, you should choose the best brisket knife for you.

 What’s the Difference Between Straight, Serrated, Scalloped, and Granton Blades for Slicing?

 There are all sorts of different types of kitchen knives out there.
 Namely in this article, you’ve already seen Scalloped and Granton blades mentioned multiple times.